ericmao2008/EleanorsNotes/00 Meta/06 Tasking/Recommended Reading.md

 * N. Luraghi, The Ancient Messenians (Cambridge, 2008) is the best single work on the Messenians, going over the history of the people and the region from the Greek Dark Ages to the Imperial Roman period.

 ### Mediterranean & Near East
+* Jean Bottero, "The Oldest Cuisine in the World: Cooking in Mesopotamia", University of Chicago Press, 2004 recommended as part of [[Im a woman in the Bronze Age with no special access to prestige items.
+Do I own a knife What kind What do I use it for]]
 * Letters of the Great Kings of the Ancient Near East by Trevor Bryce – This is similar in content to [[Brotherhood of Kings by Amanda Podany]], but Bryce focuses on the Late Bronze Age specifically, particularly the role of the Hittites in Late Bronze Age diplomacy.
 Since Podany's book ends in the Amarna period (ca. 1350-1330 BCE) and does not cover the Egyptian-Hittite relations of the Ramesside period, this focus on the Hittites is helpful.
 * International Relations in the Ancient Near East by Mario Liverani – This is a very dry but important book, and Liverani has influenced how every ancient historian analyzes the Late Bronze Age.
 Rather than write a history of kings and trade goods, Liverani focuses on the ideology and realpolitik of Bronze Age diplomacy, which makes it a very nice companion volume to Podany's book.
 You may want to check to see if it's been translated into your native tongue.
 * Amarna Diplomacy: The Beginnings of International Relations edited by Raymond Cohen and Raymond Westbrook – This is a very unusual book in ancient Near Eastern studies, since it includes contributions not only by Egyptologists and ancient Near Eastern historians but also specialists in political science and international relations.